-Over the course of more than 35 years of practice, Mark has represented and assisted businesses ranging from entrepreneurial start-up companies to more established clients in the manufacturing, museum, service, tourism, and nonprofit sectors.
+Over the course of nearly 40 years of practice, Mark has represented and counseled businesses ranging from entrepreneurial start-up companies to more established clients in the manufacturing, museum, service, tourism, and nonprofit sectors.
 He has worked with and represented banks and venture capital providers and companies being financed.
 He has assisted clients with their strategic planning, as well as change management and urgent problem-solving for organizations in crisis.

 Mark has a concentration in:

 - Corporate and business law, including organizational and structural issues, capitalization, acquisitions and sales of businesses, contracts and succession planning;

 - Business financing and venture capital, including representation of lenders, borrowers, start-up companies and providers of venture capital at angel-round and Series A levels;

 - Nonprofit law, including assistance in strategic planning, financing, governance and dissolution;

 - Museum law, including the complex legal issues relating to deaccessioning and the use of proceeds; and